BV5Tl0N/TheDupe/readme.md

 #### Log Configuration
 * **log_dir** identifies the location where event and error logs is stored.
 * **date_format** identifies the date format that the program will use.
-This affects all date formatting.
+This must contain day, month & year and affects all date formatting.
 * **time_format** identifies the time format that the program will use.
-This affects all time formatting.
+This must contain hour, minute & second and affects all time formatting.

 #### Network Monitor Configuration
 * **interface_id** identifies the target network interface for traffic monitoring.

-    How to get your Interface Device ID
+    ### How to get your Interface Device ID

+    #### Windows
     - Open the command prompt
     - Run "getmac" command without quotes
     - Refer to the output.
 Your device ID will be shown under Transport Name, ***inside the curly braces***.